 Unit commanders must refer all service members for assessment when substance use is suspected to be a contributing factor in any incident, such as reporting to duty under the influence, public intoxication, driving while intoxicated (DUI or DWI), spouse or child abuse and maltreatment and others.

 The Air Force conducts drug testing of personnel according to AFI 44-120, Drug Abuse Testing Program.
-Military personnel are subject to testing regardless of grade, status or position.
+All military personnel are subject to testing regardless of grade, status or position.
 Military members may receive an order or voluntarily consent to provide urine samples at any time.
 Military members who fail to comply with an order to provide a urine sample are subject to punitive action under the UCMJ.
-Commanders must refer individuals identified positive as a result of drug testing for a SA assessment.
+Commanders must refer individuals identified as positive—as a result of drug testing—for a Security Authority (SA) assessment.

 Results of any examination conducted for a valid medical purpose including emergency medical treatment, periodic physical examination and other such examinations necessary for diagnostic or treatment purposes may be used to identify drug abusers.
 Results may be used to refer a member for a SA evaluation, as evidence to support disciplinary action under the UCMJ, or administrative discharge action.
 These results may also be considered on the issue of characterization of discharge in separation proceedings.